onevzz/onevzz.com/_posts/2023-05-08-intro-to-websites.md

 This section will provide you some options to consider, starting from the easiest to hardest.
 But please keep in mind that *harder does not necessary mean cheaper*.

 > In this section I'll be listing a bunch of commercial solutions as an example only.
-(Not Sponsered) {: .prompt-info }
+(Not Sponsored) {: .prompt-info }

 ### Knowledge In Action!